One of the lingering questions about the COVID-19 vaccines has been how safe they are for pregnant women.

-Dr. Goje also points out organizations like the American Society for Reproductive Medicine and the American College of Obstetricians and Gynecologists have repeatedly called for pregnant patients to be vaccinated.
+Dr. Goje also points out organizations like the American Society for Reproductive Medicine (ASRM) and the American College of Obstetricians and Gynecologists (ACOG) have repeatedly called for pregnant patients to be vaccinated.

 “Doctors have stated emphatically, time and time again, that folks can get the vaccine and plan for a family,” she says.
 “They can get the vaccine and conceive, and even if they get the first dose and get pregnant, they can go ahead and get the second dose, too.”

-And as for how to handle the side-effects, again, there’s little difference in how to deal with them if you’re pregnant.
+As for how to handle the side effects, again, there’s little difference between pregnant patients and non-pregnant patients.
 “Fever is something you don’t want in pregnancy but acetaminophen (i.e., Tylenol) is proven safe for pregnant patients to take at the prescribed dose,” she points out.

 “There’s still much to learn from long-term studies, but staying hydrated and bed rest help recovery,” she adds.